• Skip to primary navigation

 There were many afternoons that I met with parents about their children who had concerning mental health issues.

 Working late afternoons were tough because my kids sat in my office while I worked.
-I often shushed them while I made phone calls, answered emails, or finished paperwork.
+I often shushed them while I made phone calls, answering emails, or finished paperwork.

 For as long as I can remember, I knew I wanted to be a mom.
 But I also had dreams of having a career and being a writer.
 I didn’t know how to have a side hustle and be a mom.